cyface-de/android-backend/README.md

     @Override
     public View onCreateView(final LayoutInflater inflater, final ViewGroup container, final Bundle savedInstanceState) {
-        fragmentRoot = inflater.inflate(R.layout.fragment_capturing, container, false);
         try {
-            dataCapturingService = new CyfaceDataCapturingService(fragmentRoot.getContext(),
+            // dataCapturingService = ... - see above

-                    fragmentRoot.getContext().getContentResolver(), Constants.AUTHORITY, Constants.ACCOUNT_TYPE,
-                    BuildConfig.cyfaceServer, new EventHandlingStrategyImpl());
-            // Needs to be called after new CyfaceDataCapturingService() for the SDK to check and throw
+            // Needs to be called after DataCapturingService() startSynchronization(context);

-            // a specific exception when the LOGIN_ACTIVITY was not set from the SDK using app. startSynchronization(fragmentRoot.getContext());
-            dataCapturingService.addConnectionStatusListener(this);
+            // If you want to receive events for the synchronization status dataCapturingService.addConnectionStatusListener(this);
         } catch (final SetupException | CursorIsNullException e) {
             throw new IllegalStateException(e);